Education Systems International

 ISAAC’s goal is to create worldwide awareness about how AAC can support individuals without speech.
 ISAAC accomplishes this by sharing information and promoting innovative approaches [...]

 Quality Matters (QM) is an international network of more thn 1500 organisations in more than 25 countries worldwide.
 It deals with questions of quality control and management of digital educational resources.
-We link to a White Paper Series published by QM on digital accessibility and inclusion.
-The series shares the results of a 2019 survey conducted aming QM member [...]
+We link to a White Paper Series first published by QM in 2020 on digital accessibility and inclusion.
+The series shares the results of a 2019 survey conducted aming QM [...]

 Literature on Inclusive Education in Latin America in the Digital Library of Unesco